-- If your dog does not come to you at first, you may need to decrease the distance between you and your dog.
-You may also need to make the reward more valuable (squeaky toy, stinky treats) or lightly tug on the leash to encourage it.
+- If your dog does not come to you at first, you may need to decrease the distance between you and your dog to make sure it knows what you want it to do.
+If it's not responding, you may also need to make the reward more valuable—such as a squeaky toy or stinkier treats—or lightly tug on the leash to encourage your dog.

 - Once your dog has mastered this basic recall, move on to teach it an emergency recall, which is to be used in very dire situations.